Glossary term

 Practical application

-For data architecture, battery-batch logic can reduce duplication and support auditability: shared manufacturing and input data can be maintained once and referenced by many item-level battery passport records.
+For data architecture, battery-batch logic can reduce duplication and support auditability: shared material-lot evidence, supplier certificates, quality tests, hazardous-substance checks, and carbon-footprint assumptions can be maintained once and referenced by many item-level battery passport records.

 Minespider commentary

 Battery batch is useful because not every passport fact is created one battery at a time.
-Batch-level records can capture shared production context, inputs, tests, and quality evidence, but batch identity does not replace item-level identity.
+Batch-level records can capture shared production context, inputs, tests, quality evidence, supplier evidence, and carbon-footprint assumptions, but batch identity does not replace item-level identity.
 The two should stay linked without being treated as interchangeable.

 Common confusions

-• Do not collapse batch, model, and item into one identity layer.
+• Do not collapse batch, model, and item into one identity layer; each answers a different data-granularity question.

-• Do not assume all batch-level attributes are legally sufficient for item-level passport requirements.
+• Do not assume batch-level attributes are enough for item-level battery-passport requirements; batch evidence should feed item records rather than replace them.

-• Do not use batch identity as a substitute for a unique battery identifier.
+• Do not use batch identity as a substitute for a unique battery identifier or item-level data-carrier resolution path.